openequella/openEQUELLA-admin-console-package/README.md

  ```

 ## Adding Root CA Certificates
-Self signing certificates can be very useful for local testing & development with SSL enabled.
+If openEQUELLA is configured to use SSL with a certificate that is not recognized by Java, (such as with a self-signed certificate, an internal CA, smaller/lesser known third party CAs)
-If openEQUELLA is configured to use SSL with such a certificate, then the admin-console-package will fail to log in to the institution because of this error:
+then the admin-console-package will fail to log in to the institution because of this error displayed in the terminal window:

 ```
 Caused by: javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: